Why Digital Rent Payments are Here to Stay Post-COVID

 So as we hopefully move into the future with resiliency and optimism (and with a new or refreshed stack of digital solutions), let’s take a moment to examine how we got here.
 How did COVID-19 play a role in the shift towards collecting rent online?
 And why is this process here to stay?

-Collecting rent online spikes in 2020 and allows for more timely payments
+Online rent payments spiked in 2020 and allowed for more timely payments

 According to a 2020 report by the NLA (National Landlord Association), of all landlords and property managers surveyed, the percentage of digital payments almost doubled from 17% in Q4 of 2019 to 33% in Q4 of 2020.
 Data from our Zego™ Pay digital payment platform found that credit card usage was up 43% for the first half of 2020.
 And there were almost 34,000 new online payment portal user registrations in April alone.
 Which is a 138% month-over-month increase from March.
 This high registration trend at the beginning of the pandemic could indicate that management companies were moving quickly to get their residents on-board.
 This spike could also indicate that communities were more actively marketing their digital rent payment options to their residents.